tdrhq/eyepatch/README.md

 edge cases like specific API levels, or class configurations where this doesn't work.

-Essentially this is PowerMock for Android.
+Essentially this is (a subset of) PowerMock for Android.

 ## Examples